denisesarona/EncryptionDecryption/README.md

 ## File Structure

-- **main.cpp**: Main source file containing the implementation of the encryption and decryption methods.
+- **FinalProject.cpp**: Main source file containing the implementation of the encryption and decryption methods.